VidDaCom to become first local owner-operator of mud plant

 For VidDaCom, owning its own LMP builds on experience gained from operating another multinational company’s LMP at its integrated supply base, which it took over in 2018.
 The existing LMP is expected to be phased out once the new facility is operational.

 “When we took over, we set up a very long roadmap with a vision to own and operate a mud plant that belongs to a local company,” VidDaCom General Manager Nazri Abdullah said.
-“It will also be cheaper in the long run for the company.”
+“It will also be cheaper in the long run for the country.”

 VidDaCom’s move into LMP ownership follows its progression as a local provider moving deeper into the oil and gas value chain, especially in well-related services.